 Here are a few methods to relieve stress in a short term basis:

 If you are feeling stressed, close your eyes for a few minutes and imagine yourself in a happy place.
-Think about how you are really there and how you are happy about being there.
-Imagine the sensation go through your body like its real.
-Open your eyes after you feel relaxed and return to the present moment.
+Also, think about how you are really there and how you are happy about being there.
+Imagine the sensation that goes through your body like its real.
+Finally, open your eyes after you feel relaxed and return to the present moment.

 Exercise is an effective stress reliever.
 You don’t necessarily need to join a gym.
-A peaceful walk in the morning or evening while enjoying the scenery can help achieve a better state of mind.
+A peaceful walk in the morning or evening while enjoying the scenery can help achieve a better state of mind as well as helping you relieve stress.
 This also helps bring benefits of exercise as well!
 So if you are feeling frustrated at work, just take a small walk as it refreshes your mind and body.

-Eating a balanced diet can help overcome stress on a long term basis.
-A poor diet is linked to a greater tendency to be stressed.
-Stressed people eat more food as a temporary relief but that, in turn, leads to greater worries.
-Junk foods can provide temporary relief but add to anxiety and chronic stress in the long term.
+Eating a balanced diet can help overcome stress on a long term basis as well as giving you the ability to manage it.
+Therefore, Poor diet is linked to a greater tendency to be stressed.
+Additionally, stressed people eat more food as a temporary relief but that, in turn, leads to greater worries.
+Thus, junk foods can provide temporary relief but add to anxiety and chronic stress in the long term.

 Each person has different stressors in life and cutting them out can help achieve a positive state of mind.
 Constantly glued to social media or watching the news all the time are a couple of examples that can lead to stress.
 Similarly drinking too much coffee or alcohol is also linked to stress.
 Cutting out such habits will have a definitive positive impact on your life.